korsakjakub/GOingToREST/README.md

 # GOingToREST

-GOingToREST is a simple 3-app system built for me to learn about communicating between different services.
+GOingToREST is a simple 3-app systfwfwem built for me to learn about communicating between different services. fewfewfwfw

 * [`poster/poster.go`](poster/poster.go)
   * Listens to POST requests